-At the hearing, the Petitioner testifies as to the need for the guardianship, who they desire to be appointed as Guardian and the powers requested.
-The Court Evaluator testifies as to his/her findings and recommendations.
+At the hearing, the Petitioner testifies as to the need for a guardian, who they desire to be appointed as Guardian and the powers requested.
+The Court Evaluator testifies as to their findings and recommendations.
 Other witnesses may also be called.
 The Court typically states its conclusions at the end of the hearing in a Bench Decision.